-And, if you do a little reading and think you understand it perfectly, you might make her angry in another way.
-Interpreting everything she says, does, and feels like a sign of menopause invalidates her as a complex human person.
+If you do a little reading and think you understand it perfectly, you might make her angry in another way.
+Interpreting everything she says, does, and feels as a sign of menopause invalidates her as a complex human person.
 Even though she may be experiencing menopause symptoms, she wants you to remember that, in most ways, she’s still the same person she was before it started.

 Hot flashes, night sweats, and chills can make her feel very uncomfortable all day and all night.
 These symptoms may be partly relieved with hormone replacement therapy or natural remedies.
 However, many women still have them, even if the treatment does reduce their severity.